esperanca/personal_website/src/posts/weeknotes-028.md

   - agile
   - ia
 ---
 It was a week in hell in London.
-People assume that because of south american origins, I would prefer hot weather.
+People assume that because of my south american origins, I would prefer hot weather.
 It is the opposite: 22 degrees celsius is my limit.
 I was tired and unproductive.

 My selected post this week is [Holding on working less](https://medium.com/@HowieMeg/holding-on-to-working-less-e0a6a330fb60), by Meg Howie, who is a service designer.
 She talks about the differences in working for the government and a design agency, slow days, slack time in the system and building resilience.